openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 The default configuration is created through `config.openshift.io/v1alpha1 Backup` CR, with name `default`, to distinguish it from other user supplied `Backup` CRs.
 Using a CR enable users to override the default backup configuration.

-By design, the _**No-Config**_ backup approach works _orthogonal_ to the [Cron](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups) based method, and not a replacement.
+By design, the **No-Config** backup approach works alongside to the [Cron](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups) based method, and not a replacement, as shown in this [test](https://docs.google.com/document/d/1Ee9a7GJsae8EA7komPcEV72YlRgbSbR0B0KSo3XRBUc).
-Therefore, upon applying a `Backup` CR without `name=default`, the _Cron_ based implementation is saving backups on the provided PVC.
-Moreover, if the default `no-config` backups are being enabled (i.e. by applying a `Backup` CR with `name=default`), then backups are being saved on all master nodes at the default `hostPath`.
+Although both approaches use the same `config.openshift.io/v1alpha1 Backup` CR for configuration, the No-Config method does not utilise the `PVC` field in `Backup` CR.
+In fact, configuring the PVC field for the No-Config method is being ignored as this [test](https://docs.google.com/document/d/1813mZo4KEfTWw_FRbmG8Un91oPA9-eF29FcrZk-RLxE) shows.
+Instead, **No-Config** backups uses a default `hostPath` location on all control-plane nodes.
+This ensures that backups are always accessible if any of the master node becomes unavailable.
-However, this method is designed to work on all variants of Openshift (e.g. Single-node and Bare-metal), as well as having backups on all control-plane nodes, for recovering from disaster scenarios.
+Using `hostPath` allows the **No-Config** to work on all variants of Openshift (e.g. Single-node and Bare-metal), as well as having backups on all control-plane nodes, for recovering from disaster scenarios.

+To sum up, the main two differences between the Cron-based and No-Config backups method are on storage and replication.
+The Cron-based stores the backups on the mounted PVC, while No-Config approach uses `hostPath` on all master nodes, regardless of any PVC configured on the `default` `config.openshift.io/v1alpha1 Backup` CR.

 ### API Extensions